machine-detonation/6DBFEE/README.md

 ## Boundaries

 ♢ :: Do not refer to me as "good girl/boy" or "mommy/daddy".
 I believe it is obvious as to why.
+✧ :: please avoid talking about kinky stuff/fetishes or rape around me unless if I mention it first (or if you are venting).

 ### extra stuff